The Outfield: Style and influences

 The Outfield were considered a pop rock, power pop, or a new wave group.
-Annelise Wamsley of the Tampa Bay Times described the band's style in 1987: "the Outfield specializes in what you could call an early '80s American Sound.
-It's music by recipe: You to take hyper-macho hard rock and tone it down so it will appeal to the over-17 set.
+Annelise Wamsley of the Tampa Bay Times said of the band's style in 1987, "the Outfield specializes in what you could call an early '80s American Sound.
+It's music by recipe: You take hyper-macho hard rock and tone it down so it will appeal to the over-17 set.
 You need a simple hook that can be repeated a dozen or so times, lots of electric guitar solos, a standard rock beat and basic lyrics."
+Indeed, the Outfield were so American-sounding (even taking their name from America's national pastime), they were much more popular in the U.S. than they were in their homeland.
+None of their albums made the UK charts, and only three of their singles could scratch their way onto the British singles listings (with "Voices of Babylon" peaking at #78).

-John Spinks said in 1986 interview with the Los Angeles Times that he was very influenced by "the music that gives me a rush" and that he "grew up on the Beatles".
-Interestingly, it was also said that the band wanted to be a "car stereo sort of poppy version of the band Rush.
-"61 Seconds and "Mystery Man" are evidence of this.
-He also cited contemporaries Journey, Foreigner, and Mr. Mister – particularly the latter's hit "Broken Wings".
-In that interview, he expanded upon the band's strong foundation in melody:
+John Spinks said in a 1986 interview with the Los Angeles Times that he was very influenced by "the music that gives me a rush" and that he "grew up on the Beatles".
+Interestingly, it was said that the band wanted to be a "car stereo sort of poppy version of the band Rush.
+"61 Seconds" and "Mystery Man" are evidence of this.
+He cited contemporaries Journey, Foreigner, and Mr. Mister–particularly the latter's hit "Broken Wings".
+In the interview, he expanded on the band's strong foundation in melody:

 Wamsely made a similar remark, writing, "This is the stuff people listen to in their cars, on the way to work or play at high school dances."
 Criticism often centered on their generic sound.
-"The music is hopelessly, numbingly derivative of just about every Journey/Foreigner/Cars cliché in the book — with none of the style that makes those bands special," said Matt Damsker, rock critic for the Hartford Courant.
+"The music is hopelessly, numbingly derivative of just about every Journey/Foreigner/Cars cliché in the book—with none of the style that makes those bands special," said Matt Damsker, rock critic for the Hartford Courant.

+Yet, writing for the 1992 issue of the Rolling Stone Album guide, Paul Evans described The Outfield as "having an ambition no more complicated than to sound like a monster on the radio... it does".